alanverresen/bvl-api/docs/content/user_guide/retrieve_guid.rst

 How To Find Team GUIDs?
 -------------------------------------------------------------------------------

-The GUID can be determined manually by inspecting the actual service at the following link: https://www.basketbal.vlaanderen/competitie/resultaten-en-kalender
+These GUID can be determined manually by inspecting the actual service at the following link: https://www.basketbal.vlaanderen/competitie/resultaten-en-kalender